MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 ## Import Tool limitations

-- Existing transforms of your model off of the 3D origin (0,0,0) will not be preserved, however relative offsets between models that are imported as one instance will be preserved.
-The Import tool creates a bounding box that encompasses all geometry in the imported scene and places a new origin point at the center of the bottom surface of that bounding box.
+- The Import tool creates a bounding box that encompasses all geometry in the imported scene and places a new origin point at the center of the bottom surface of that bounding box.

 - Transparency in materials such as glass in a 3D model are not supported.